This list is about the most serious red flags in men.

 This is important because generally speaking, a guy doesn’t have friends because he’s either a social recluse or he’s screwed a bunch of people over—and even the socially awkward guys tend to group up and be friends with one another.
 So you’re usually looking at a dude with serious personal issues.

-Family doesn’t count.
+His family doesn’t count.
 He must have people who have chosen to be around him (preferably for an extended period of time) of their own free will.
 Not familial obligation.

 Yes, things happen.
 With that said, we live in the 21st century with cellular devices.
 Not only can you call if something comes up, but you can also text.
 Hell, you can even send a message through various social media and dating apps.